 23. Identity of illness and capitalism

-"It (the manufactury) cripples the workman to an abnormity, while favouring his very partial skill just in the way of a hothouse by means of suppressing a world of drives and dispositions, just as one does in the La-Plata-States where they slaughter a whole animal in order to prey only its coat or its tallow." – "The human being is merely realized as a fragmentary part of his own body." – "A certain mental and physical crippling is itself an inseparable and constituting element in every kind of division of labour as it is represented in society as a whole.
-Since, however, the manufactory period develops the splitting of all branches of labour up to a much higher level, whereas, on the other hand, it seizes the individual at the very roots of life, it is not before this peculiar division of work is achieved, that is provided the material and the impulse for the industrial pathology."(43).
+"It (the manufactory) cripples the workman to an abnormity, while favouring his very partial skill just in the way of a hothouse by means of suppressing a world of drives and dispositions, just as one does in the La-Plata-States where they slaughter a whole animal in order to prey only its coat or its tallow." – "The human being is merely realized as a fragmentary part of his own body." – "A certain mental and physical crippling is itself an inseparable and constituting element in every kind of division of labour as it is represented in society as a whole.
+Since, however, the manufactory period develops the splitting of all branches of labour up to a much higher level, whereas, on the other hand, it seizes the individual at the very roots of life, it is not before this peculiar division of work is achieved, that is provided the material and the impulse for the industrial pathology."(Note 43).

-The function of the health care system is to maintain the possibility to exploit the commodity labour force and to increase its exploitability on the one hand (44), and on the other hand it has to ensure that the pharmaceutical and the medico-technological industries realize their surplus value (the health care system is the sphere of circulation of the pharmaceutical and the medico-technological industry).
+The function of the health care system is to maintain the possibility to exploit the commodity labour force and to increase its exploitability on the one hand (Note 44), and on the other hand it has to ensure that the pharmaceutical and the medico-technological industries realize their surplus value (the health care system is the sphere of circulation of the pharmaceutical and the medico-technological industry).
 The sick person is therefore the object of a two-fold exploitation: the defective labour force has to be repaired for the purpose of its continued exploitation; as a consumer, the sick person is a very profitable market and ensures the smooth sales of the medico-technological and pharmaceutical industries.

 Life is change, that means struggle against the forces of nature in order to appropriate nature in a productive way.
 The capitalist system opposes life in the manner of a natural force.
-Protest, that means the expression of life, is constantly being killed; that is nothing but organized murder in permanence.
+Protest, that means the expression of life, is constantly killed; this is nothing but organized murder in permanence.
 In so far as this permanent, organized murder is carried out directly by the institutions of the family, the school etc., it is called education.
 Education is in no way oriented towards satisfying the real needs of human beings, but quite on the contrary it works towards killing these needs, while obeying only to the commands and the necessities of that natural force that is the accumulation (of surplus value) in the capitalist system.
 Capitalist accumulation and mass murder, thus, is one and the same thing!

 24. The proletariat under the determinacy of illness is the revolutionary proletariat